newscred/webhook-broker/docs/tech-specs/basic-spec.md

   * If consumer failed to connect, update status as _Retry-Delivery_ with exponentially backed off _next attempt timestamp_
   * If Max-Retries is reached and status is not _Delivered_ then mark delivery as _Dead_

+## Use cases

+The obvious goal is to serve the purpose of Enterprise Service Bus over HTTP; it is best suited when ordering is not a necessity; for example, change streams with optimistic locking.
+This Broker is not intended to be used as a replacement for Kafka or AWS Kinesis when order sequence is absolutely necessary.

+### Additional Possibilities

+* Using Python Decorators and controlled controllers (specific to FastAPI and Flask) we can use this broker to implement Celery like message processor
+* We can create a similar library wrapper imitating [Bull](https://github.com/OptimalBits/bull) using this broker as backend

+## Implementation Consideration

+TBD

+## Implementation Details

+TBD

+## Adoption Strategy

+TBD

-#### Key Open Question
+## Key Open Question

+### To be decided during implementation

-* Should be make it mandatory for **Producer** to associate a Message ID?
+* Should we make it mandatory for **Producer** to associate a Message ID?
 It could be used to ensure that we do not resend a Message in case the Producer crashed before receiving the ACK.
 Or should we make it optional to keep the flexibility?
 * Should there be a Signature of the Message passed in header for data integrity verification?
 Or should we make it optional to keep the flexibility?
 * What is the rational-delay for fail-safe process to pick up Message and Message Delivery?
 Going with a minute could be too late in certain circumstance.
 * What is a reasonable delivery-timeout?
 * What is a reasonable Max-Retry limit?

-## Implementation Details

-TBD
+### To be addressed by separate techspec

+* Do we need rate limiting per Consumer-Channel combo?
+* Do we want to have control over pausing pushing to Consumer?
+* Can we automate a protocol for DLQ processing from the broker?